dpapathanasiou/recipebook/README.md

 ## Crawling

-Most sites, such as [AllRecipes](http://allrecipes.com/), [Epicurious](http://www.epicurious.com), and [FoodNetwork](http://www.foodnetwork.com), offer related links within each recipe.
+Most sites offer related links within each recipe.

-It is easy to use those to crawl the entire site automatically.

 From the example above, the <tt>getOtherRecipeLinks()</tt> method produces more URLs to fetch: